-- Vote on a CASE-BY-CASE basis on management proposals to ratify or cancel golden parachutes taking into consideration the following factors: - Whether the triggering mechanism is beyond the control of management; - Whether the payout amount is based on an excessive severance multiple; and - Whether the change-in-control payments are double-triggered, i.e., (1) after a change in control has taken place, and (2) termination of the executive as a result of the change in control.
-Change in control is defined as a change in the company ownership structure - Vote FOR shareholder proposals to all have golden parachute agreements submitted for shareholder ratification.
+- Vote case-by-case on management proposals to ratify or cancel golden parachutes taking into consideration the following factors: - > Whether the triggering mechanism is beyond the control of management; - > Whether the payout amount is based on an excessive severance multiple; and - > Whether the change-in-control payments are double-triggered, i.e., (1) after a change in control has taken place, and (2) termination of the executive as a result of the change in control.
+Change in control is defined as a change in the company ownership structure . - > Vote for shareholder proposals to all have golden parachute agreements submitted for shareholder ratification.